18 cultural tourism destinations to visit in 2018

 Since starting this series of the best cultural tourism destinations in 2017, this start-of-the-year blog post has become one of my favorite ones to research, write, and share.

 Just think of the possibilities of new places to explore the local culture.
 All the cities and countries that are celebrating their cultural diversity, and the power of shedding light on sustainable cultural tourism destinations worldwide.

 Ready to grow your cultural tourism list for the New Year?
 Let’s go!

 1. Ahmedabad (India)

-Ahmedabad might not be the most famous destination in India for cultural tourism but, since becoming the country’s first UNESCO World Heritage city in 2017, the largest city in the state of Gujarat has gained more attention and has shapen itself up in the process.
+Ahmedabad might not be the most famous destination in India for cultural tourism but, since becoming the country’s first UNESCO World Heritage city in 2017, the largest city in Gujarat has gained more attention and has shaped itself up in the process.

 2. Cape Town (South Africa)

-In 2017, the African city made the rounds on a lot of big travel publications’ best destinations lists, and not only because it’s one of the world’s top spots for vacations on the beach.
+In 2017, the African city made the rounds on many big travel publications’ best destinations lists, not only because it’s one of the world’s top spots for vacations on the beach.

 The title gourmet capital of Africa may sound slightly over-the-top until you think about the bustling wine culture of Cape Town and the food and events that come with it.